TourTrak/devcycle-mobile-app/README.md

 3. Run the command `sencha cordova init edu.rit.se.tourtrak TourTrak`
 4. Open the cordova.local.properties file with your favorite text editor and type the platform you intend to build i.e. android or ios or both.
 4. Go into your cordova folder
-5. Add all the required plugins in the order specified above by running `cordova plugin add {git-url}`.
+5. If you did not run our script, add all the required plugins in the order specified above by running `cordova plugin add {git-url}`.
 For example, one valid command would be `cordova plugin add https://github.com/apache/cordova-plugin-device.git`.
 We have also included a handy script to automate this for you if you have Python installed.
 Just run `python fetchPlugins.py`!
-6. Go back to the application folder and run `sencha app build native` to build the native applications.
+6. Go back to the application root folder and run `sencha app build native` to build the native applications.
 7. The native apps will be in the cordova/platform/{ios or android} folder.
-Run and enjoy!
+You can open the Android project in Eclipse as an existing android project, and the iOS project in XCode.

 ###Adding custom splashscreen for Android to app
 1. Ensure your splashscreen .png file is being passed along by the TourTrak Android cordova plugin.
+Please see Android plugin repository.
 2. In the TourTrak.java file, insert the following line of code between super.OnCreate() and super.init(): super.setIntegerProperty("splashscreen", R.drawable.splash);